 This paradigm is ideal for a fully decentralized and secure industrial databus like DDS.
 It is fairly straightforward to integrate this type of blockchain – even into a fully operational system with zero downtime.
 How to employ a blockchain in your system is driven both by its design and by the use case you want to solve.

-In part 2 of this blog series, we will delve into how we applied blockchain to an Oil & Gas use case.
-I will also dive deeper into a specific prototype we implemented and explain why blockchain is just part of the answer.
+Read part 2 as I dive into how we applied blockchain to an Oil & Gas use case.
+I also delve into a specific prototype we implemented and explain why blockchain is just part of the answer.